EHI: End-to-end Learning of Hierarchical Index for Efficient Dense Retrieval: End-to-end Hieararchical Indexing ( )

 \EHI's indexer ($\C{I}_\phi$) is a tree with height $H$ and branching factor $B$.
 Each tree node contains a {\em classifier} that provides a distribution over its children.
 So, given a query/document, we can find out the leaf nodes that the query/document indexes into, as well as the {\em probabilistic} path taken in the tree.

 The final leaf nodes reached by the query are essential for retrieval.
 But, we also propose to use the path taken by a query/document in the tree as an {\em embedding} of the query/document -- which can be used in training through the loss function.
 However, the path a query/document takes is an object in an exponentially large (in height $H$) vector space, owing to $B^H$ leaf nodes, making it computationally intractable even for a small $H$ and $B$.
+For instance, with $B=10$ and $H=5$, a relatively small tree, there would be 100,000 ($10^5$) possible paths.